lucasackerberg/The-Golden-Grotto/README.md

 There is probably a 1000 better solutions then this. (this being my back-end solutions for some of my functions and logic) but hey, it works and that's the name of the game as i'm learing 🚀
 When doing these large projects you really have to structure it from the beginning.
 Having so much logic and and back-end stuff in both my JS and in PHP in this case really just hurts you in the end.
 So much extra work to just be able to combine them in my opinion.
 In the end, we're here to learn.
 "Having" to hard-code my discount-list in JS was hard to watch and do.
 As JS is often used for client side/ user browser to enhance functionality.
 But, i wanted to be done so that was something i take with me and a BIG learning oppurtunity.
 I stumbled upon AJAX (Asynchronous JavaScript and XML) and could've dipped my toes into it to ultimately help me but i chose not to in the end.
 Partly due to the scale of the project and everything having to work together and on the other hand, me being in to deep with passing the things i needed to pass through my php files into my script file.

+## Contributions Welcome!

+Feel free to contribute to the project!
+Here are some areas where your help is appreciated:

+- **Responsiveness:**
+  - Improve the responsiveness of the website for various screen sizes and devices.
+  - Implement media queries or other techniques to enhance user experience.

+If you have any other ideas or improvements in mind, don't hesitate to open an issue or submit a pull request.
+Your contributions are valued!

 # Code review